 Note: Priority order/ sequence of the infrastructure listed in plans is subject to change and project implementation will be conducted on the basis of funds available.

 Click the following link to view completed Road Construction

 Water Main Replacement Plan

-Click the following link to view the Town of Kindersley's Water Main Priority Plan 2015 forward.
+Click the following link or image below to view the Town of Kindersley's Water Main Priority Plan 2015 forward.

 Precautionary Drinking Water Advisories

 Often, during periods of major infrastructure work and immediately following completion, a Precautionary Drinking Water Advisory is put in place until water quality tests can confirm that it is completely safe for consumption.
 Read more...

 To accommodate these improvements, there may be brief disruptions in water service when the temporary water line is put into operation and when residences are reconnected to the main line after repairs are complete.